Skip to main content

 This axis is the master regulator of male fertility.
 When you introduce a substance that alters one part of this hormonal cascade, it is logical and wise to ask about the consequences for the entire system.

 The core of your concern is about permanence.
 The available clinical evidence points toward a reassuring conclusion for most men.
-The effects of on and quality appear to be temporary, with parameters typically returning to their baseline after the medication is discontinued.
+The effects of DHT blockers on sperm production and quality appear to be temporary, with parameters typically returning to their baseline after the medication is discontinued.
 This reversibility is a central theme in the clinical data we will explore.
 Your question is important, and the answer lies in understanding how these medications interact with your unique physiology.

 Intermediate

 To truly understand how DHT blockers influence fertility, we must move from foundational concepts to the clinical data itself.
 The scientific community has examined this question through controlled studies, providing us with measurable outcomes on semen parameters.
-These parameters are the quantitative metrics of and include sperm concentration, motility (the ability of sperm to move properly), and total sperm count.
+These parameters are the quantitative metrics of male fertility and include sperm concentration, motility (the ability of sperm to move properly), and total sperm count.

-Medications like finasteride and are the two most common inhibitors (5-ARIs).
+Medications like finasteride and dutasteride are the two most common 5-alpha reductase inhibitors (5-ARIs).
 Studies have been designed to measure their impact on healthy men over extended periods.
 A significant trial involving 99 healthy men provided clear insights into these effects.
 The men were given either finasteride, dutasteride, or a placebo for one year.
 Throughout the study, researchers collected semen and blood samples to track changes.

 What Did the Clinical Trials Show?

 The results of these studies reveal a consistent pattern.
-During treatment with both and dutasteride, there were observable decreases in several key semen parameters.
+During treatment with both finasteride and dutasteride, there were observable decreases in several key semen parameters.
 For instance, after 26 weeks of treatment, total sperm count was decreased by approximately 34.3% for the finasteride group and 28.6% for the dutasteride group compared to their starting levels.
 Semen volume and sperm motility also showed mild to moderate reductions during the treatment period.

 Clinical trials show that 5-alpha reductase inhibitors can cause temporary, mild-to-moderate reductions in sperm count and motility.